Milestone-Proposal:Development of Ultra-Stable Oscillator’s for deep space exploration

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

 Frequency Electronics, Inc. (FEI), founded in 1962, has long been a leader in designing and manufacturing high-precision, highly reliable clocks with exceptional frequency stability.
 FEI’s technology has played a vital role in many historic and current space missions, with its clocks featured on spacecraft for the Apollo Program, Saturn Rockets, Pioneer and Voyager Probes, the Space Shuttle, and planetary missions to Jupiter, Venus, and Mars.
-Their equipment also supports military and commercial satellite constellations like MILSTAR, AEHF, TDRSS, GlobalStar, and IridiumNEXT.
-At the heart of FEI’s contributions are their Ultra-Stable Oscillators (USOs), developed with NASA’s Jet Propulsion Laboratory.
+Their clocks also supports military and commercial satellite constellations like MILSTAR, AEHF, TDRSS, GlobalStar, and IridiumNEXT.
+At the heart of FEI’s contributions are their Ultra-Stable Oscillators (USOs).
 These oscillators use Q-swept quartz crystals to reduce the impact of space radiation, ensuring reliable long-term performance.
-Over the past 62 years, FEI has delivered redundant clock systems to more than 1,200 satellites, amassing over 337 million operational hours, with short-term frequency stability between 7 parts per 10^10 to 10^14 and low aging rates in the 10^–13 range.
+Over the past 62 years, FEI has delivered clock systems to more than 1,200 satellites, amassing over 337 million operational hours, with short-term frequency stability between 7 parts per 10^14 and low aging rates in the 10^–13 range.
 FEI also supplies space-proven Rubidium Clocks, accumulating 1.8 million hours since 1995.
-Notably, both Voyager I and II launched in 1977 with FEI-designed USOs capable of withstanding more than 100 krads of radiation.
-Voyager II, which operated until November 2024, set the record for the longest-operating clock in space—48 years and 4 months—turned off only for power management, not performance.
+Notably, both Voyager I and II launched in 1977, had FEI-designed USOs capable of withstanding more than 100 krads of radiation.
+Voyager II, which operated until October 2024, set the record for the longest-operating clock in space—48 years and 2 months—was turned off only for power management, not performance.
 Traveling over 12 billion miles at speeds exceeding 34,000 mph, the Voyager missions serve as a testament to FEI’s legacy of durability and precision, a record unlikely to be broken in our lifetime.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.